MrLaVisuals/MrLaVisuals/README.md

 ### Hi there I'm L.A. 👋

+I'm an iOS Developer, motion graphics artist, and graphic designer.
+I'm currently the Social Media Producer at Dartmouth College.

 - 🔭 I’m currently working on my Tech Startup
 - 🌱 I’m currently learning SwiftUI
 - 💬 Ask me about motion graphics